“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 Your actions.

-We start with attitude because attitude drives action
+We start with attitude because attitude drives action.

-It’s you physically performing the tasks that you get you a new result.
+Taking action is you physically performing the tasks that you get you a new result.

 You procrastinate.